-On October 13, 2016, the OEB released its Handbook for Utility Rate Applications (the Handbook) to provide guidance to utilities and stakeholders on applications to the OEB for approval of rates under the renewed regulatory framework (RRF).
+On October 13, 2016, the OEB released its Handbook) to provide guidance to utilities and stakeholders on applications to the OEB for approval of rates under the renewed regulatory framework (RRF).
 The Handbook outlines the key principles and expectations the OEB will apply when reviewing rate applications and is applicable to all rate regulated utilities, including electricity distributors, electricity transmitters, natural gas utilities and Ontario Power Generation.
 The OEB expects utilities to file rate applications consistent with the Handbook unless a utility can demonstrate a strong rationale for departing from it.
 The Handbook describes three incentive rate-setting (IR) methods established by the RRF: Price Cap IR, Custom IR and the Annual IR Index.

 These filing requirements set out the OEB's expectations for electricity distributors' annual rate adjustment applications in between cost of service (CoS) applications under Price Cap IR, or the Annual IR Index, also known as incentive rate-setting mechanism (IRM) applications.
-These filing requirements replace the 2016 edition of the Chapter 3 Incentive Rate-Setting Filing Requirements for Electricity Distribution Rate Applications, dated July 14, 2016.
+These filing requirements replace the 2017 edition of the Chapter 3 Incentive Rate-Setting Filing Requirements for Electricity Distribution Rate Applications, dated July 20, 2017.

-The key elements for the three rate-setting methods were set out in the RRFE report in the following table:
+The key elements for the three rate-setting methods were set out in the Renewed Regulatory Framework for Electricity (RRFE) in the following table:

-Table 1: Rate-Setting Overview - Elements of the Three Methods
+Table 1: Rate-setting Overview - Elements of the Three Methods

-Price Cap IR Custom IR Annual IR Index Setting of Rates "Going in" Rates Determined in single forward test-year cost of service review Determined in multi- year application review No cost of service review, existing rates adjusted by the Annual Adjustment Mechanism Form Price Cap Index Custom Index Price Cap Index Coverage Comprehensive (i.e., Capital and OM&A) Inflation Composite Index Distributor-specific rate trend for the plan term to be determined by the Board, informed by: (1) the distributor's forecasts (revenue and costs, inflation, Composite Index Annual Adjustment Mechanism Productivity Peer Group X-factors comprised of: (1) Industry TFP growth potential; and (2) a stretch factor Based on 4 th Generation IR X-factors Role of Benchmarking To assess reasonableness of distributor cost forecasts and to assign stretch factor productivity); (2) the Board's inflation and productivity analyses; and (3) benchmarking to assess the reasonableness of the distributor's forecasts n/a Sharing of Benefits Productivity factor Stretch factor Case-by-case Highest 4 th Generation IR stretch factor Term 5 years (rebasing plus 4 years).
+Price Cap IR Custom IR Annual IR Index Setting of Rates "Going in" Rates Determined in single forward test-year cost of service review Determined in multi- year application review No cost of service review, existing rates adjusted by the Annual Adjustment Mechanism Form Price Cap Index Custom Index Price Cap Index Coverage Comprehensive (i.e., Capital and OM&A) Inflation Composite Index trend for the plan term to be determined by the Base Composite Index Annual Adjustment Mechanism Productivity Peer Group X-factors comprised of: (1) Industry TFP growth potential; and (2) a stretch factor Based on 4 th Generation IR X-factors Role of Benchmarking To assess reasonableness of distributor cost forecasts and to assign stretch factor productivity): (2) the n/a Sharing of Benefits Productivity factor Stretch factor Case-by-case Highest 4 th Generation IR stretch factor Term 5 years (rebasing plus 4 years).
 Minimum term of 5 years.
 No fixed term.
-Incremental Capital Module On application N/A N/A Treatment of Unforeseen Events The Board's policies in relation to the treatment of unforeseen events, as set out in its July 14, 2008 EB-2007-0673 Report of the Board on 3 rd Generation Incentive Regulation for Ontario's Electricity Distributors, will continue under all three menu options.
-Deferral and Variance Status quo Status quo, plus as needed to track capital spending against plan Disposition limited to Group 1 Separate application for Group 2 Performance Reporting and Monitoring pe initiated if a distributor's e ±300 basis points earning acceptable levels.
+Incremental Capital Module On application N/A N/A Treatment of Unforeseen Events The Board's policies in relation to the treatment of unforeseen events, as set out in its July 14, 2008 EB-2007-0673 Report of the Board on 3rd Generation Incentive Regulation for Ontario's Electricity Distributors , will continue under all three menu options.
+Deferral and Variance Status quo Status quo, plus as needed to track capital spending against plan Disposition limited to Group 1 Separate application for Group 2 Performance Reporting and Monitoring pe initiated if a distributor's e ±300 basis points earnin acceptable levels.